 My interests span across many subjects including phenomenology, existentialism, personalism, theology of the body, bioethics, metaphysics, 19th century Russian literature, classics, and movies.

-I am a former high school Spanish teacher.
-I am a native of Los Angeles California, and an ardent follower of the Intellectual Dark Web.
+I am a middle school teacher in my native Los Angeles, and I am an ardent follower of the Intellectual Dark Web.
 A passionate pursuer of truth, I earned my BA in Psychology and BA in Chicano Studies at California State University Dominguez Hills, and MA in Theology at Franciscan University of Steubenville.